Dam: Seduction Line

 By a freshman sire out of a proven producer

-The TTSC’s Authorised Representative Heart Thoroughbreds are thrilled to offer shares in this brown filly by multiple Group 1 winner Kermadec with his first crop of foals turning two years-old on August 1st.
+The TTSC’s Authorised Representative Heart Thoroughbreds are thrilled to offer shares in this brown filly by multiple Group 1 winner Kermadec with his first crop of foals turning two years-old next month on the first day of August.

 The following season Kermadec trained on to be placed three times at Group 1 level, with the horses most admiral performance coming in the ATC George Ryder Stakes when he pushed Winx (by Street Cry) when second by a length-and-half.

-This filly is out of Seduction Line, a proven producer, being the dam of Snippets Land (by Snippetson) a dual Listed winner in the 2015 Canberra National Sprint (1400 m.) and the 2018 Spear Chief (1400 m.) at the Sunshine Coast.
+This filly is out of Seduction Line, a proven producer being the dam of five winners that include Snippets Land (by Snippetson) a dual Listed winner in the 2015 Canberra National Sprint (1400 m.) and the 2018 Spear Chief (1400 m.) at the Sunshine Coast.
 Snippets Land’s most credentialed win came in the 2016 Doomben BRC Sprint over (1350 m.) at Group 3 level beating home handy gallopers Religify and Artlee.

 NOT ENOUGH?
 Kermadec is by Teofilo a horse that has produced a number of Group 1 winners in Australia.
 Teofilo’s top performer down under is the winner 2018 Group 1 Melbourne Cup hero, Cross Counter (ex Waitress) other class gallopers include Happy Clapper (ex Busking) winner of the 2018 ATC Doncaster, 2017 Epsom Handicap along with the 2018 Canterbury Stakes; Humidor (ex Zalika) winner of the 2018 MRC Memsie Stakes, 2017 Australia Stakes and that year’s Makybe Diva Stakes; young sire Palentino winner of the 2016 VRC Makybe Diva Stakes as well as the clubs Australian Guineas (both over 1600 m.).

-Heart Thoroughbreds deliberately targeted this filly with the belief she would develop into a “classic contender” providing the team with a golden opportunity to target the massive amount of prize money on offer in Australia for middle distance races.
+Heart Thoroughbreds deliberately targeted this filly with the belief she would develop into a “classic contender” providing the team with a golden opportunity to target the massive amount of prize money on offer in Australia for the classic and middle distance range of races.

 Once the Horse Racing Syndicate has been formed it will be managed by Neil Breen from Heart Thoroughbreds.